-Your RAMQ health care card is required when booking your appointment.
+Your RAMQ health care card is recommended when booking your appointment.
 If you do not have one, you may use an alternative identification that indicates your date of birth, address, etc. Vaccination is free for everyone.

 Newsletter from the MNA for Westmount-Saint-Louis

 We appreciate your feedback and do our best to accommodate your requests.
 Please let us know how we can improve our newsletter and if there are specific topics of interest you would like us to address.

 If you would like to receive updates on the COVID-19 vaccination campaign, subscribe to the newsletter of Member of National Assembly for Westmount-Saint-Louis, Jennifer Maccarone, by clicking on this link.
 You can also contact us at Jennifer.Maccarone.WSL@assnat.qc.ca or by calling our office at 514 395-2929.

 My team and I are here for you.
 Do not hesitate to contact us if needed.